PTC-Education/RPi-EdgeMicroserver/3D-Printer-Control-Hub/README.md

 sudo nano RPi-EdgeMicroserver/3D-Printer-Control-Hub/security/keys.txt
 ```
-Once our api keys have been verified we can move on to install the Edge Microserver
+Once our api keys have been verified we can move on to install the Edge Microserver.

 </details>